dessa-oss/Image-segmentation-tutorial/README.md

 ## TensorBoard Integration

-<a target="_blank" href="https://www.tensorflow.org/tensorboard/r1/summaries">TensorBoard</a> is a super powerful data visualization tool that makes visualizing your training extremely easy.
-Foundations Atlas has full TensorBoard integration.
+<a target="_blank" href="https://www.tensorflow.org/tensorboard/r1/summaries">TensorBoard</a> is a super powerful model visualization tool that makes the analysis of your training very easy.
+Luckily, Foundations Atlas has full TensorBoard integration. and only requires from the user to point to the folder where the user is saving his tensorboard
+files.
 ```python
 # Add tensorboard dir for foundations here  i.e. foundations.set_tensorboard_logdir('tflogs')
 ```